brieeveanderson/brieeveanderson.github.io/index.md

 ## Personal

 I spend a lot of time listening to and playing music.
 For a while, I was the drummer of the post-rock band [The Orchid](https://theorchid.bandcamp.com/album/apogee-perigee), and I currently play baritone guitar in a completely improvised experimental project called [Fanoplane](https://fanoplane.bandcamp.com/album/live-at-the-black-cat).
-Seeing what I've been listening to on [last.fm](https://www.last.fm/user/brieeveanderson).
+See what I've been listening to on [last.fm](https://www.last.fm/user/brieeveanderson).

 {% comment %}